GitHubMWJ/T2T-SharePointFullPermissions/README.md

 ```

 2. When prompted, enter:
-   - Your ClientID (Application ID) from your Azure AD App Registration
+   - The PnP PowerShell Application ID (ClientID of your registered app in Entra ID)
+   - Your Tenant ID (e.g., `12345678-1234-1234-1234-123456789012`)
    - Your tenant admin URL (e.g., `https://yourtenant-admin.sharepoint.com`)

+3. Select how you want to provide site URLs:
+   - Enter URLs manually (comma-separated)
+   - Import from a CSV file (with a column named 'Url' or 'URL')
+   - Try tenant-level scan via PnP (requires SharePoint Admin permissions)

-3. The script will first perform a recon scan to count site collections, subsites, and lists.
+4. The script will first perform a recon scan to count site collections, subsites, and lists.

-4. After reviewing the recon scan results, choose whether to proceed with the full scan.
+5. After reviewing the recon scan results, choose whether to proceed with the full scan.

-5. Optionally enable test mode to scan just a single site.
+6. Optionally enable test mode to scan just a single site.

-6. Review the results in the console, including:
+7. Review the results in the console, including:
    - A summary of discovered group assignments
    - A breakdown of group types found

-7. Optionally export the detailed findings to a CSV file.
+8. Optionally export the detailed findings to a CSV file.

 ## ⚙️ How It Works